peterhinch/micropython-epaper/README.md

-A driver to enable the Pyboard to access a 2.7 inch e-paper display from [Embedded Artists](http://www.embeddedartists.com/products/displays/lcd_27_epaper.php) This can be bought from Mouser Electronics (a company with worldwide depots) e.g.
+A driver to enable the Pyboard to access a 2.7 inch e-paper display from [Embedded Artists](http://www.embeddedartists.com/products/displays/lcd_27_epaper.php) This can also be bought from Mouser Electronics (a company with worldwide depots) e.g.
 [MouserUK](http://www.mouser.co.uk/ProductDetail/Embedded-Artists/EA-LCD-009/?qs=sGAEpiMZZMt7dcPGmvnkBrNVf0ehHpp1LPMnQSPTe1M%3d).
 Also available in Europe from [Cool Components](http://www.coolcomponents.co.uk).

+Experimental support for the Adafruit [module](https://learn.adafruit.com/repaper-eink-development-board) is provided but limited to the 2.7 inch display module.

 This driver requires a Pyboard with firmware dated 28th July 2015 or later: an exception will be raised on import if this condition is not met.
 If the facility to store fonts in Flash is employed a build with this capability must be used.
 As of 3rd March 2016